Cleingoun/AllianzDevHomework/readme.md

 localhost:8080/api/getCO2City
 ```

-3. postCO2, is where the Sensor sends his data.
+3. postCO2, is where the sensor sends its data.
 The curl command for it is:
 ```
 curl -X \